jcrowel/Hurricane-Tracking/README.md

 This repository was created for the purpose of tracking Tropical Cyclones.

 The first four scripts come from Eric Oliver's repository https://github.com/ecjoliver/stormTracking (Oliver, E., 2018). these were changed by me to support the data that I was analyzing.
-The changes include switching from basemap to cartopy, and using the SubX (Sub seasonal forecasting) data (Pegion, K., 2019).
+Storm fuctions houses the fuctions created by Eric Oliver, that are called throughout the different scripts.
+It has been modified slightly for my research.
+The changes in the other scripts include switching from basemap to cartopy, and using the SubX (Sub seasonal forecasting) data (Pegion, K., 2019).
 The area I am researching is the Atlantic Basin, but the area can modified for your own usage in the storm plotting.
 With-in the storm plotting, sub-scripts have been added to plot the Precipitation, and the U and V winds as vectors.

 The next script is for the purpose of tracking the Madden-Julian Oscillation, this plots the Out-going Longwave Radiation as a proxy for the MJO (Kim, D et al.,2014).